thecollekta/project-nexus/README.md

   - `/schema/swagger-ui/`
   - `/schema/redoc/`

-### GraphQL API

-Access the GraphQL Playground at `/graphql/` for interactive queries and mutations.

-Key GraphQL Features:

-- Full CRUD operations for all resources
-- Real-time updates with subscriptions (coming soon)
-- Optimized queries with data loaders
-- Comprehensive error handling

-For detailed GraphQL documentation, see [GraphQL API Reference](./docs/api/graphql.md).

 ### Authentication

-Both REST and GraphQL APIs use JWT authentication.
+REST APIs use JWT authentication.
 Include the token in the `Authorization` header:

 ```http
 Authorization: Bearer your_access_token_here